pronad1/Disease-Spread-Simulation/README.md

 .\run.bat
 ```

-## Current status

-The project is already set up and working with:
-- a working SEIR simulation engine
-- an interactive dashboard
-- passing tests

 ## Academic use note

 This project is suitable for a simulation sessional or coursework submission because it demonstrates: